 Competition prep can be a chore if you put 100% into your fitness program.
-However, if you want to get noticed and take center stage then there are a few figure diet strategies you need to implement to ensure you are stage-ready on your big day.
+However, if you want to get noticed and take center stage, there are some figure diet strategies you should implement.
+Doing so will ensure you are stage-ready on your big day.

 One of the strategies to nail center stage is that you need to let go of the fitness diet myths such as you need to diet hard year around or never go into an off-season mode.
 These are equivalent as saying you should work 24/7 and never sleep.
 If you ever want to present the perfect package to the judges then you need rotation and balance in your nutrition plan.

 Eat!
 Food is Nutrition

 Many people eat far too much processed foods these days.
-Processed foods are those fancy deli meats, boxed and canned goods, and other food-like items with an ingredient list longer than this article.
+Processed foods are those fancy deli meats, boxed and canned goods.
+Those and other food-like items have an ingredient list longer than this article.

 Just a quick tip; if there are more than 5 ingredients in a food item, then it’s best to leave it on the shelf because it won’t provide sustained energy or improve muscle quality.
 What it will do is those chemicals (toxins) will get lodged in your fat stores and cause fat gain and cellulite over time if you consistently eat them.

-Now, the foods that you need to eat in your figure diet are those that actually nourish your body and don’t weigh you down.
+The foods you should eat are those that actually nourish your body and don’t weigh you down.
 Food from Mother Nature is designed to help your body function, and if you can manipulate the calories and macros just right you can even build and sculpt a killer physique!

-To be prepared for your contest you need to eat enough calories for energy to workout and for your body to build muscle.
-For some athletes this can be as low as 1500 calories a day and for others it can be as high as 2000 calories a day.
-Everyone is different so it’s very important to eat the right amount of calories to build muscle and not excess body fat.
+To be prepared for your contest you need to eat enough calories for energy to workout and to build muscle.
+For some, this can be as low as 1500 calories a day.
+For others it can be as high as 2000 calories a day.
+Everyone is different.
+Therefore, it’s very important to eat the right amount of calories to build muscle and not excess body fat.